MD-KAMARAJ/Youtube-Data-Harvesting-and-Warehousing-/README.md

 ## Running the Application
 - Open a terminal and navigate to the project directory.
-- Run the application using the command `streamlit run main.py`.
+- Run the application using the command `streamlit run final_code.py`.
 - Access the Streamlit app in your web browser by opening the link displayed in the terminal (usually http://localhost:8501).

 ## Exporting Data to MYSQL
 - Enter the YouTube channel ID and API key in the Streamlit tab1 and tab2.
-- Click the "Fetch and Save" button to import the data from the specified YouTube channel to python.
+- Click the "Fetch and Save" button to import the data from the specified YouTube channel to MYSQL database.
 - Specify the MySQL database connection details (host, port, database name, username, password).
 - The exported data includes channel data, video data, and comment data.

 ## Viewing and Querying Data
 - The ""Channel list" selection box displays the list of Extracted youtube channel where user can select a channel and saved its data to MySQL.
-- Use the "10 SQL Queries" tab to view the selected queries.
+- Use the "Queries" tab to view the selected queries.

 ## Author